Back to Start Here

 Two expats with identical incomes may receive different borrowing outcomes depending on which lender’s risk model is applied.

-2. Currency and Country Sensitivity
+2. Currency And Country Sensitivity

 Assessment varies depending on: